unpoller/unpoller.github.io/documentation/docs/ins10.md

 This page assume that you have successfully completed the installation of Unifi Poller, Grafana and either InfluxDB or Prometheus.

+There are just a few remaining steps to complete the installation

 ## Before this

-You should have seen log entries showing that data has been collected by Unifi Poller, and should be able to see that data is arriving in the database.
+You should have installed Unifi Poller, either InfluxDB or Prometheus, and Grafana

-There are just a few remaining steps to complete the installation

-## 1 - Only for InfluxDB users
+## 1 - For some InfluxDB users

-Although InfluxDB is up and running, you need to set up the database which was referenced in the configuration.
+Although InfluxDB is up and running, you may need to set up the database which was referenced in the configuration.
+(This shouldn't be needed if you followed the [Docker - using docker-compose](ins2.md) instructions.
+However, you may wish to add in the retention policy, as shown below.)

 Get shell access to wherever it is and run the command `influx`

 Create the database:
 ```